medavox/Skeleton-Bones/README.md

 # Glossary
 </div>

 **Skeleton**: A drawable loader representation of a ViewGroup.
-The skeleton is the wrapper around the generated bones where each bone represents a view within the ViewGroup.
-The skeleton is in charge of managing and rendering each of the bones generated for each non-ignored view within the owner layout.
-Skeleton drawables are recommended over single Bone Drawables when possible since the a single drawable is used for representing a complex layout.
-The skeleton drawable is created and overlaid over the layout in order to render the bones and the visible shimmers.
+The skeleton is the wrapper around the generated bones, where each bone represents a view within the ViewGroup.
+The skeleton is in charge of managing and rendering each of the bones generated (for each non-ignored view) within the owner layout.
+Skeleton drawables are recommended over single Bone Drawables when possible, since the a single drawable is used for representing a complex layout.
+The skeleton drawable is created and laid over the layout in order to render the bones and the visible shimmers.
 See [**Shimmer Rays**](./docs/elements/BONE_SHIMMER_RAY.md), See [**Skeleton**](./docs/elements/SKELETON.md)

-**Skeleton Bone**: A bone drawable loader representation of a View.
-Bones are typically contained within a skeleton, but bones can also be on their own.
-When a bone is contained within a parent that is a SkeletonDrawable, the parent drawable is in charge of the rendering of said bone.
-Every detail of the bone can be customized in order to provide the best look.
-When a bone is not contained within a Skeleton, the bone is then an independent bone and has similar but limited functionality.
+**Skeleton Bone**: A bone drawable representing a loading View.
+Bones are typically contained within a skeleton, but can also exist on their own.
+When a bone is contained within a SkeletonDrawable parent, that parent drawable is in charge of rendering that bone.
+Every detail of the bone can be customized, to provide the best look.
+When a bone isn't contained within a Skeleton, it's then an independent bone and has similar but limited functionality.
 The bone can have its own state and can display an overlay shimmer.
 Below you'll find a list of properties that can be customized.
 Independent bones can share properties through a [**BonePropertyHolder**](#using-a-property-holder), See [**Skeleton Bones**](./docs/elements/SKELETON_BONE.md)

-**Shimmer Ray**: The effect that overlays a skeleton or bone in order to communicate to the user that the View or ViewGroup is currently loading.
+**Shimmer Ray**: The animated effect overlaying a skeleton/bone, which communicates to the user that the ViewGroup/View is currently loading.
 Shimmer rays can be applied to both Skeletons and individual bones.
 Most aspects of the shimmer rays can be customized.
 See [**Shimmer Rays**](./docs/elements/BONE_SHIMMER_RAY.md)
 <br/>
 <br/>